qascade/dcr/README.md

 ## Contributing Guidelines
 This Repo follows following [Contributing Guidelines](https://github.com/qascade/dcr/blob/main/CONTRIBUTING.md)

+NOTE: This project is hosted under [GSSoC'23](https://gssoc.girlscript.tech/).
+Please go through [GSSoc_CONTRIBUTING.md](/GSSoC_GUIDELINES.md) before moving on the any issues.
+You can ask any queries on discord channel or Discussion Board mentioned.

 ## NOTE:
 1. As of now this framework is only able to show a Proof of Concept for the architecture described in the spec.
 2. Current PoC only shows an example of three collaborators, out of which two provide sources and one provides the transformation.